 It Improves Your Concentration Level

-Some people find that listening to music while they’re working has a positive effect on how they feel about work and how well they’re doing it.
+Some people find that listening to music on a CD player while they’re working has a positive effect on how they feel about work and how well they’re doing it.
 The truth of the matter is that music can improve your concentration levels by a pretty good margin.

 You don’t need to listen to anything that you don’t like; this is not the time for experimentation.
 If you’re playing some chess and need to think, maybe you’d prefer listening to some calm and relaxing music.
 Or you may not and would prefer to play in silence.
 We’re all different but why not give it a shot?
 You never know what might happen and what to expect!